omec-project/udm/README.md

 # UDM

 Implements 3gpp 29.503 specification.
 Provides service
-to AUSF, AMF, SMF and consume from UDR.
+to AUSF, AMF, SMF and consumes service from UDR.
 UDM supports SBI interface and any other network function can use the service.

 ## UDM block diagram